miguelfbrito/microservice-identification/README.md

                         Number of topics for given project --resolution RESOLUTION, -r RESOLUTION
                         Resolution number parameter in Louvain community
                         detection.
-A value in range of 0.3 to 1 is advised.
-A smaller resolution will identify smaller communities
-                        and vice versa.
+A range between 0.3 and 1 is advised.
+A smaller resolution will identify smaller communities (smaller microservices) and vice versa.
 By default the whole range is tested and communities for each community saved.
   --metrics, -m         Execute metrics for a given project name after normal
-                        parsing and execution (relative path to set root path) (At the current time it does NOT work independently from the identification process) --draw, -d            Enable plotting of graphs --lda-plotting, -l    Enable plotting of LDA topics
+                        parsing and execution (At the current time it does NOT work independently from the identification process) --draw, -d            Enable plotting of graphs --lda-plotting, -l    Enable plotting of LDA topics which might help identifying the appropriate number of topics
 ```